Reserve and Guard GI Bill

 Note: Most regionally and nationally accredited colleges and universities have VA-approved programs.

 Within four to eight weeks you should receive a declaration of eligibility and a letter explaining your VA GI Bill benefits.
 Keep in mind that it is not uncommon to get a letter from the VA requesting more information.
-You will have to answer the Department of Veteran's Affairs requests to be determined eligible and complete the process.
+You will have to answer the VA's questions to be determined eligible and complete the process.

 Once you begin receiving your benefit payments you will have to complete the VA's Web Automated Verification of Eligibility (WAVE) process each month to continue to receive your monthly benefits payments.